 In my experience, financial staff are always pleased to see projections of free cash flows and NPV calculations.
 Sometimes they will want to see the Return on Investment (ROI).
 This is an easy calculation.
 ROI is popular, however, ROI tends to bias decisions toward small, fast payoff projects.
 Large, longer term payout projects are penalized.
 ROI is not normative like NPV.

-I reviewed an earlier version of the course and I thought it was excellent.
+I reviewed an early version of a course by Professor Gautam Kaul.
+I thought it was excellent.
 It focuses on two big ideas: the time value of money and the trade off between risk and reward.
-The teacher is Professor Gautam Kaul.
 He presents the ideas as simple common sense.

 Baker Street posts about once a month on topics of interest to decision coaches and decision engineers.
 If you would like to receive these posts automatically by e-mail, just submit your address here.